ATMO 170A. Introduction to Weather and Climate

 This is a quantitative course in atmospheric physics that includes the composition and chemistry of the atmosphere, kinetic theory, the mechanics of ideal and real fluids, aerosol mechanics, atmospheric radiation, scattering, radiative transfer, atmospheric optics, cloud physics, and atmospheric electricity.
 The course is taught at the level of Fundamentals of Atmospheric Physics by Salby.

 This is a quantitative introduction to the chemistry and physics of the troposphere and stratosphere.
 A strong background in chemistry, mathematics and physics is expected.
 Topics include natural biogeochemical cycles; atmospheric photochemistry; stratospheric ozone; urban ozone, particulate matter; atmospheric visibility; acid deposition; air pollution meteorology; Gaussian plume models; photochemical models; air quality regulations.
 The course is taught at the level of Atmospheric Chemistry and Physics by Seinfeld and Pandis.

 ATMO 469b/569b.
 Air Pollution II: Aerosols

-This course represents a quantitative introduction to the chemistry and physics of atmospheric aerosols (airborne particulate matter).
+This course presents a quantitative introduction to the chemistry and physics of atmospheric aerosols (airborne particulate matter).
 Topics include aerosol sources and sinks; basic aerosol properties; single aerosol mechanics; aerosol population dynamics; atmospheric aerosol optics; aerosols and climate; aerosols and health; regional haze; aerosol measurement techniques.
-The course is taught at the level of Aerosol Technology by Hinds.